hallissons/algorithms/README.md

 ### Prim's algorithm

 Given a graph G, we start with a root node s and try to greedily grow a tree from s outward.
 At each step, we simply add the node that can be attached as cheaply as possibly to the partial tree we already have.
+The algorithm runs in O(m*n) time, which can be improved using Heaps, improving the running time to O(m log n).

 ### Reverse-Delete Algorithm